Book publication: 18 August 2020

 One day, after The Lady comes back from a trip, she announces to Tarisai that she will get to finally leave her gilded cage to see the world. . . only to be sent headfirst into a competition to compete with other children for a spot of the empire’s Crown Prince’s council.
 However, if she can achieve that, she will be compelled by the Lady’s a magical wish made years ago to kill the Crown Prince.
 Tied between her mother’s wish and the kindness and affection of the Crown Prince, Tarisai will have to make a choice that will forever reveal the tangled ribbon of issues in the past that led up to a series of events is the ultimate domino outcome of an unsettled past filled with vengence and mystery.

 High Fantasy is a difficult genre to write and Jordan Ifueko does it with fierce grace and the magic of her words.
 There are many characters in the book, it was hard to keep track of it at first.
 I got the hang of the complex large expanse of the empire with the names and characters after the first half of the book. * phew * In this book, readers will get to experience a new concept of magic (at least for me) with multiple Nigerian cultural influences and ethnic folktales.
-As the author is a fan of Lord of the Rings, I can see how Middle-Earth inspired her to create a universe in Raybearer.
+As the author is a fan of Lord of the Rings, I can see how Middle-Earth inspired her to create a whole freaking universe with multiple cultures of its own and people of colour.
 All I can say is, you’re gonna need more than second-breakfast to get you through this breathtaking book.